cavalrytactics/securethebox-client-legacy/src/app/main/documentation/material-ui-components/components/tooltips/tooltips-de.md

 ## Deaktivierte Elemente

 Standardmäßig lösen deaktivierte Elemente wie `<button>` keine Benutzerinteraktionen aus, sodass ein `Tooltip` bei normalen Ereignissen wie Hover nicht aktiviert wird.
 To accommodate disabled elements, add a simple wrapper element, such as a `span`.

+> ⚠️ In order to work with Safari, you need at least one display block or flex item below the tooltip wrapper.

 {{"demo": "pages/components/tooltips/DisabledTooltips.js"}}